wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 We’re offering a chance for you to earn more rewards by turning your hackathon projects into tutorials:

 - **Tutorial Submission Reward**: Submit a tutorial based on your hackathon project and earn **$50** for each accepted tutorial.
 - **Maximum Tutorials Accepted**: To ensure high-quality content, we will accept up to 5 tutorials per hackathon.
-This means a total of **$250** in additional prizes for each hackathon.
+This means a total of **$250** in additional prizes up for grabs! 🎯

 ## How to Submit Your Tutorial